Supervisory Development Program

 Registration

 Advanced registration is required for all KCPDC events.
-Registration is FREE to employees of member institutions.
-Please contact your campus representative for registration.
+Registration is free for employees of KCPDC member institutions.
+Registrations must be submitted to your campus KCPDC representative.
+Your KCPDC representative will provide you with information for the session.

 • Describe the major competencies integral to supervision